geograz/Tunnel-automation-with-Reinforcement-Learning-TunnRL-/README.md

 - 02_plots ... a folder that will contain plots and renderings of episodes
   - tmp ... a subfolder of 02_plots that temporarily saves single frames of rendered episodes
 - 04_checkpoints ... a folder where checkpoints of the agent are saved and loaded from
+- 06_results ... a folder that will contain saved files and plots of trained models that are tested
+  - tmp ... a subfolder of 06_results that temporarily saves single frames of rendered episodes (like in 02_plots)

 ## References